acro5piano/graph-orm/README.md

 ### Query everything with GraphQL

-GraphORM is intended to query/mutate data even local operation to make everything simple.
+GraphORM is intended to query data even local operation to make everything simple.

 ### Performant